An Arts Celebration

 (latter Saturday only)

-The Community Hall is currently being repaired following an accident - at this stage we are uncertain as to whether it will be available for use during the festival.
-Accessible parking spaces are available and the car park is spacious and level.
+The Community Hall has accessible parking spaces and the car park is spacious and level.
 Accessible toilet available.
 Access to the building is by a gentle slope with handrail.

 Windows in the Woods